Peanut Butter Chocolate Chip Blondie Hearts.

 Bake for 22 to 25 minutes, until the edges are just barely browning.
 The top will look very soft.
-Remove from oven and cool completely before slicing into squares or hearts.
+Remove from oven and cool completely before slicing into squares or shaping into hearts.
 Melt the remaining 1/4 cup chocolate chips and use a fork to drizzle on top of each square/heart.
 Blondies stay fresh in an airtight container for up to one week at room temperature.

 © Sally’s Baking Addiction.
 All images & content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.

 If you like peanut butter as much as I do, I know you’ll love all of my peanut butter recipes.

 And the star of the show… my homemade honey roasted peanut butter.
 Love this stuff!